McDonald’s Franchise Cost In India

 Challenges of Owning a McDonald’s Franchise

 • High Initial Investment: The high initial investment can be a barrier for many potential franchisees.
-The total cost of opening a McDonald’s franchise in India can be prohibitive, especially in prime locations.
+The total cost of opening a McDonald’s franchise cost in India can be prohibitive, especially in prime locations.
 But in hindsight, these concerns might hinder the chance of a profitable return soon.

 • Competition: India’s fast food industry is competitive, with brands like KFC, Domino’s, and Burger King all wanting in for market share.
 Franchisees must be prepared to face stiff competition from both local and international brands despite the brand legacy.